 As online threats become more prevalent, many businesses and government institutions are looking to implement a more robust cybersecurity plan.
 Organizations continue to transfer data from physical files to online documents to ensure easier access and greater workplace productivity and online efficiency.
 A disruption in the flow of the online work environment can prove to be deadly should any threat occur.
 As more users begin to work online, the larger the risk of a cyber attack becomes.
 One of the biggest threats to a large corporation is a breach of data.

 A data breach is a security incident in which information is accessed without proper authorization.
-These breaches can prove to be very costly for business and consumers as sensitive information can be stolen or manipulated to damage a person or organization's reputation.
-Corporations both big and small are key targets for cybercriminals due to the massive amount of information stored on company devices.
+These breaches can prove to be very costly for businesses and consumers as sensitive information can be stolen or manipulated to damage a person or organization's reputation.
+Corporations, both big and small, are key targets for cybercriminals due to the massive amount of information stored on company devices.
 A study determined that the average cost of a data breach on a global scale is around $3.6 million, but the cost for US organizations is much higher at nearly $7.4 million.

 Email is one of the most common ways malware can end up on a device.
 Without proper precautions, breaches are more likely to occur, and legal action is probable.
 Organizations must recognize the power of a robust email security solution to avoid these threats and avoid the actions that follow an attack.

 A data breach could not only prove fatal for business but could also invite a host of legal obligations.
 In our next section, we shed some light on data breach lawsuits.

 Though many may view data breaches as information technology problems, cybersecurity breaches must also be viewed as legal events as they trigger legal obligations.
 When a business suffers a cybersecurity incident, it must comply with federal and state laws and regulations dictating that the victims of a cybersecurity incident must give notice the breach, how it occurred, when, and to whom.